 If you are reading this, you may be wondering what other universities offer scholarships.

 Most gamers know about UCI and its reputation for recently opening a gaming arena at its university, but it is also the first public university to offer a League of Legends e-sports scholarship.
 This program was also supported by Riot.

 Robert Morris University was the first college in the United States to offer scholarships.
 The university is a non-profit private college.
 RMU has had its scholarship program for almost three years and specifically rewards League of Legends players.
 The university’s scholarships pays for up to 50 percent of tuition and room and board.

-Teams practice roughly 10 hours a day so that they can win in national competitions.
+Teams practice roughly 10 hours a day for competing in national competitions.
 Other student athletes are typically restricted to 20 hours per week.
-A lot of the time these players push themselves to 40 hours per week, which is a normal week for e-sports teams.
+A lot of the time these players push themselves to 40 hours of training per week, which is a normal week for e-sports teams.

 It is argued that e-sports isn’t really a sport, but IMG Academy argues that e-sports players require stamina, concentration, finely tuned motor skills and focus.
-IMG has its own e-sports division to help train players by helping them with concentration, nutrition and mental focus.
+IMG has its own e-sports division to help train players by coaching them on concentration, nutrition and mental focus.

-Students such as Derek Micheau at RMU play for scholarships so that their tuition is covered, but never intend to go pro.
+Students such as Derek Micheau at RMU (Robert Morris University) play for scholarships, so tuition can be covered, but they never intend to go pro.
 Micheau told the Chicago Tribune, “I’m using my level of skill to put me through school,” he said.
 “Next year is my final year of school and ‘League of Legends.’
 I’m going to hang it up and get a real job.”